getsentry/rfcs/text/0033-view-hierarch.md

 # Options Considered

-We could send the same information as attachment, but this impact on attachment quota.
+- We could send the same information as attachment, but this impact on attachment quota.
+And also we need to rely on file name to determined whether an attachment is a view hierarch or not.
+- The view hierarch could be part of the Event, but because of the size limit, isn't recommended.

 # Drawbacks

-This can significantly increase the envelope size.
+- This can significantly increase the envelope size.
+- We've decided to not add the content of textfields, editables or labels because of PII.
+    - We may evaluate an options to allow PII.